Overview of visas

 1 Entertainer: to work in the entertainment industry in film, television, or live productions in either a performance or behind-the-scenes role (e.g. directing, producing, and other production roles)

-2 Invited participant: for people who are invited for stays of up to three months by an organisation operating in Australia to participate in a specific cultural or social event(s) (e.g. conferences, and sporting, religious and other community events)
+2 Invited participant: for people who are invited for stays of up to three months by an organisation operating in Australia to participate in a specific cultural or social event(s) (e.g. conferences, sport, religious and other community events)

 – to observe or participate in an Australian research project after being invited to do so;